 Source: ONS; Census 2011.
 Centre for Cities’ calculations.

 Despite this, most of Britain’s largest cities – such as Glasgow, Manchester, and Liverpool – have productivity below average.
-The mismatch is partially explained by the relatively small size of the sectors that make those cities complex – it is possible for a city to have a competitive advantage in an industry but for that industry to play a small role in the economy.
+The underperformance is partially explained by the relatively small size of the sectors that make those cities complex – it is possible for a city to have a competitive advantage in an industry but for that industry to play a small role in the economy.
 Currently, most large cities have competitive advantages in some complex activities.

-However, those sectors employ a comparatively low level of workers, when compared with other complex economies (Figure 5).
+However, those sectors employ a comparatively low share of workers, when compared with the most successful economies in the Greater South East, which tend to have more 20 per cent of their exporting jobs in their five most complex activities (Figure 5).
 As a consequence, large cities’ most complex activities – and therefore most productive – are not large enough to drive up overall productivity.

-For example, Glasgow and Brighton are similarly complex but their productivity substantially differs, which is partially driven by the differing number of jobs in their most complex activities.
+For example, Glasgow and Brighton are similarly complex but their productivity substantially differs, which is partially driven by the differing number of jobs in their most complex occupations.
 Brighton, a city which is highly productive, has 54 per cent of its exporting jobs in its most complex activities.
-Meanwhile, in Glasgow – which has productivity below national average – only 13 per cent of its exporting jobs come from its most complex activities.
+Meanwhile, in Glasgow – which has productivity below national average – only 13 per cent of its exporting jobs come from its most complex occupations.

-Figure 5: In cities where there is a gap between complexity and productivity, complex sectors employ small shares of workers
+Figure 5: In large cities, where there is a gap between complexity and productivity, complex sectors employ less than 20 per cent of the total number of exporting jobs

 Source: ONS; Centre for Cities’ calculations.
 Complex cities defined by places with ECI above zero.